 Fortunately for you, today’s workforce isn’t just looking to show up, clock in, put their nose to the grindstone, and leave.
 They want to use their skills in a meaningful way–and with that, they want to develop more skills that can give them an edge over the competition, make them more valuable assets to your company, and help them become more well-rounded, developed professionals.

-Offering special training and education incentives to your employees is a concrete way to invest in them as professionals.
+Offering special training and education incentives to your employees, by using training videos to your employees for example, is a concrete way to invest in them as professionals.
 It also communicates that you care about their career trajectory–even if it eventually leads to a path outside of your own company.

 Here are some ideas for investing in the professional development of your employees: